stefansundin/rssbox/README.md

 Go to your [Twitch settings](https://www.twitch.tv/settings/connections) and create an app.
 Copy your client id.

+To download Twitch videos, you also need to configure a separate client id.

 #### Imgur

 Go to the [Imgur settings](https://imgur.com/account/settings/apps) and create an app.
 Copy your client id.